lykahb/neotools/README.md

 ## Installation

+### Linux

-Confirm that you have Python 3 on your machine.
-Install neotools from the Python package repository with:
+1. Confirm that you have Python 3 on your machine.
+2. Install neotools from the Python package repository with:

+   `pip3 install neotools`

+### Mac

+1. Install a package manager [Brew](https://brew.sh).
+2. Install libusb, a cross-platform library to access USB devices:

+   `brew install libusb`
+3. Install neotools from the Python package repository with:

-`pip3 install neotools`.
+   `pip3 install neotools`

 ## Troubleshooting